Super-resolving frequency measurement with mode-selective quantum memory: Methods

 where $\phi \in (-\pi,\pi]$ is a random phase between the two spectral lines.
 Here, we carved the temporal profile of our signal field as the inverse Fourier transform of Eq.~\ref{eqn:SPE_modulatedsignal_freq},

 where $A$ is the amplitude.
-The signal pulse has a spectral width of $\sigma = 33.3$ Mrad/s (5.30 MHz).
-In our experiment, we generated signals with separation parameters $\epsilon$ from 0 to 1 with an increment of 0.05 (0.265 MHz).
+The signal pulse has a spectral width of $\sigma = 33.3$~Mrad/s (5.30~MHz).
+In our experiment, we generated signals with separation parameters $\epsilon$ from 0 to 1 with an increment of 0.05 (0.265~MHz).
 To introduce the incoherence of the two spectral lines, we prepared the signal in a mixture of four different relative phases, $\phi=-\pi/2,0,\pi/2,\pi$, for each separation.

 One key requirement for this experiment is the accurate generation of signal and control pulses.
-To ensure high-fidelity pulse carving, we characterized the frequency response of our electronic pulse generation system, which comprises the AWG, an RF splitter, and two RF amplifiers that drive the EOM 1.
+To ensure high-fidelity pulse carving, we characterised the frequency response of our electronic pulse generation system, which comprises the AWG, a radio-frequency (RF) splitter, and two RF amplifiers that drive the EOM 1.
 By measuring the system's frequency response function, we applied a correction to the input signals of the AWG, compensating for frequency-dependent variations in the RF components.
-This correction ensures uniform amplification across all frequency components, minimizing distortions in the carved pulses.
-The measured intensity pulse shapes of HG$_0$ and HG$_1$ are presented in the Supplementary Materials.
+This correction ensures uniform amplification across all frequency components, minimising distortions in the carved pulses.
+The measured intensity pulse shapes of HG$_0$ and HG$_1$ are presented in the Supplementary Section H.